Manuscripts Collection

 Photographed Manuscripts

-Moreover, the KFCRIS Library stores more than 140,000 copies of manuscripts digitally, or in microfilms or microfiches.
+Moreover, the KFCRIS stores more than 140,000 copies of manuscripts digitally, or in microfilms or microfiches.
 These include around 15,000 copies of manuscripts which the KFCRIS obtained from British Library in microfiches in 1999, and around 8,000 copies of manuscripts preserved by National Library of France (Bibliothèque national de France) which the Center purchased through the UNESCO in microfilms in 1989.

 Restoration

-In addition, the Al-Faisal Museum works on the restoration of manuscripts.
+In addition, Al-Faisal Museum works on the restoration of manuscripts.
 1,145 titles of manuscripts have been restored and conserved so far.

 The notable restored manuscripts include: